RESIDENTIAL COLLEGE SOCIETY

 Each Executive Leadership Team member is allowed one (1) vote.
 Voting for selection of Executive Leadership Team members, election of officers, amendments to the bylaws, or any other action or motion will be determined by majority rules using quorum established as outlined in Section 5.3.

-Any Executive Leadership Team member who is unable to be present for a vote on any action may submit their vote electronically and in writing to the Chair on or before the date of the vote provided that all members of the Executive Leadership Team receive written notification of the proposed action at least 48 hours prior to the vote.
+Any Executive Leadership Team member who is unable to be present for a vote on any action may submit their vote electronically and in writing to a Co-Chair on or before the date of the vote provided that all members of the Executive Leadership Team receive written notification of the proposed action at least 48 hours prior to the vote.

 Whenever an Executive Leadership Team member has a financial or personal interest in any matter coming before the Executive Leadership Team, the affected person shall (a) fully disclose the nature of the interest and (b) withdraw from discussion, lobbying, and voting on the matter.
 Any transaction or vote involving a potential conflict of interest shall be approved only when a majority of disinterested members determine that it is in the best interest of the Society to do so.
 The minutes of meetings at which such votes are taken shall record such disclosure, abstention and rationale for approval.